newretirement/fpe-api/terms.md

 ## shortfall withdrawal

-A shortfall withdrawal is an implicit withdrawal from an accounts that is automatically triggered when FPE is attempting to satisfy an expense amount that exceeds the balance of a given account.
-The order from which accounts are drawn is determined by the [Optimal Withdrawal Strategy](optimal_withdrawal.md).
+A shortfall withdrawal is an implicit withdrawal from 1 or more accounts, which is automatically triggered when FPE attempts to satisfy an expense that exceeds the balance of a given account.
+The order from which the auxiliary accounts are drawn is determined by the [Optimal Withdrawal Strategy](optimal_withdraw.md).

 <hr/><br/>